paws of wisdom reactivity starter bundle

-From pain and discomfort to stress, anxiety, or overwhelm, there are several reasons why your dog might be walking like this.
 In this post, I'll break down five common reasons why dogs walk slow with their head down, how to spot the signs behind each one, and what you can do to help.
-Whether it’s discomfort, emotional stress, or a lack of engagement, understanding your dog’s needs is always the first step toward helping them feel better on their walks (and in life).

 dog walking slow with head down pin image

-A dog walking slow with their head down isn’t just a random behaviour, dogs normally love going for walks—it’s a sign.
+A dog walking slow with their head down isn’t just a random behaviour.
+Dogs normally love going for walks so take this as a sign.
 Dogs communicate how they’re feeling through body language, and when their usual walking pace changes, it can mean they’re struggling with something.

-Once we figure out why your dog is walking this way, you can make the right adjustments—whether that’s a vet visit, a confidence boost, or a simple change in routine to help them feel more comfortable, engaged, and happier on their walks.
+Once we figure out why your dog is walking this way, you can make the right adjustments — whether that’s a vet visit, a confidence boost, space to reset, or a simple change in routine to help them feel more comfortable, engaged, and happier on their walks.

 Now, let’s break down five key reasons behind this behaviour…

-One of the most important things to consider when your dog is walking slow with their head down is pain.
-Dogs are masters at hiding pain and discomfort, so a change in movement can be one of the first telltale signs that something isn’t right.
+One of the most important things to consider when there is any sudden change of behaviour with your dog is pain.
+Dogs are masters at hiding pain and discomfort, so even subtle changes in posture or movement can be one of the first telltale signs that something’s off.

 If your dog suddenly slows down, lowers their head, or seems reluctant to walk, it’s crucial to firstly consider whether they’re in pain.